HACManchester/membership-system/docs/billing.md

 — the keyfob export only includes active users).
 After 30 days suspended: `left`.

-**Leaving.** Member cancels (`SubscriptionController@destroy`): mandate cancelled at GoCardless, payment fields cleared, status `leaving`, outstanding charges cancelled.
-The daily check flips `leaving` → `left` once `subscription_expires` passes.
-A mandate cancelled *at the bank* arrives as a `mandates.cancelled` webhook with the same effect.
+**Leaving.** Member cancels (`SubscriptionController@destroy`): mandate cancelled at GoCardless, then `UserRepository::subscriptionCancelled()` clears the payment fields, sets status `leaving` and **cancels the outstanding charges**.
+The daily check flips `leaving` → `left` once `subscription_expires` passes, or immediately if there is no expiry date to wait for.
+A mandate cancelled *at the bank* arrives as a `mandates.cancelled` webhook and goes through the same method — it must, or the charges it leaves behind become the backlog described below.

+**The rejoin backlog (fixed, worth understanding).** Cancelling used to leave outstanding charges in place.
+Nothing could collect them — `billMembers()` filtered out members with no payment method without a word — so they sat at `due` while the nightly run added another every month for as long as the member stayed `active`.
+When the member rejoined, the new mandate made the whole backlog billable at once and it went out in a single run: a year of backdated subscription payments in one night.
+Three things now prevent it: cancellation takes the charges with it, `billMembers()` cancels-and-reports charges it can't collect instead of dropping them, and it refuses to collect anything older than the configured age. `bb:audit-sub-charges` finds and clears any historic backlog.

 **Rejoining.** A returning member redoes the mandate setup; `ensureMembershipActive()` reactivates and bills immediately.
 History (payments, charges) is retained.